Flat grazes of convex bodies and local characterization of quadrics: Flat graces of convex sets

 where $H'$ is parallel to $H$.
 By Theorem \ref{Blthm}, there exists a set $\mathcal B'\subset \R^n$ such that, for every $L\in U$, $S\partial (\mathcal M, L) = S\partial(\mathcal B',L)$ and $\mathcal B'=\{v\in \R^n\mid Q(v)\leq 1\}$, for some non-negative definite quadratic form $Q$ on $\R^n$.
 Consequently, $S\partial (\mathcal M, L)$ is an ellipsoid and therefore the graze $\Sigma (M,x)$ is also an ellipsoid.
 Suppose now $x_i\in $ int$\sigma$ is a sequence of points in the interior of a maximal face of $P$ such that $\lim x_i=y$.
 By the above $\Sigma(M,x_i)$ is an $(n-1)$-ellipsoid for every $i\geq 1$ and $\lim \Sigma(M,x_i)=\Sigma(M,y)$.
 Therefore $\Sigma(M,y)$ is also an $(n-1)$-ellipsoid.
 This implies that for every $x\in P$, the cone of $M$ from {x} is an ellipsoidal cone and hence, by the Bianchi-Gruber Theorem 2 in \cite{BG}, $M$ is an ellipsoid as we wished

 Next we have several immediate corollaries to Theorem \ref{poly}

-\begin{cor} Let $M, K$ be convex bodies in $\R^n$ and suppose $M\subset$ int$K, n\geq3 $.
+\begin{cor} Let $M, K$ be convex bodies in $\R^n$ and suppose $M$ is smooth and $M\subset$ int$K, n\geq3 $.
 If for some $\delta >0$, the set of points whose distance from bd$K$ is less than $\delta$, have flat grazes, then $M$ is an ellipsoid. \end{cor} \pf Approximate $K$ with a polyhedron.

-\begin{cor}[Burton] Let $M$ be a convex body in $\R^n, n\geq3 $.
+\begin{cor}[Burton] Let $M$ be a smooth convex body in $\R^n, n\geq3 $.
 If for some $\delta >0$, the set of points in $\R^n\setminus M$ whose distance from $M$ is less than $\delta$, have flat grazes then $M$ is an ellipsoid. \end{cor} \pf Approximate $M$ from outside with a polyhedron.

 Below we state several characterizations of the ellipsoid related to the fact that from outside a convex body there are many points that are its poles.

 We complete $\mathbb{R}^{n}$, by adding the points at infinity, to obtain projective $n$-dimensional space $\mathbb{RP}^{n}.$ If $x\in \mathbb{RP}^{n}\setminus \mbox{bd} M,$ $x$ is a \textit{pole } of \textit{\ }$M$ if there exists a hyperplane $H$ of $ \mathbb{RP}^{n}$ with the property that for every line $L$ trough $x$ intersecting the interior of $M$ and such that $ \mbox{bd}M\cap L=\left\{ a,b\right\} $, the cross ratio of $A,B,x$ and $L\cap H$ is minus one.
 That is: